skelterjohn/wgo/readme.md

 So, if "W/.gocfg" exists, running wgo from within that workspace is the same as running go with each of the directories listed in "W/.gocfg/gopaths" inserted into the beginning of GOPATH, in order.

 You can modify "W/.gocfg/gopaths" at any time to change the GOPATH priority.
-For instance, if you put third party dependencies in "W/third_party/src", and you want calls to `go get` to put new source in there, make sure "W/third_party" is the first line in "W/.gocfg/gopaths".
+For instance, if you put third party dependencies in "W/vendor/src", and you want calls to `go get` to put new source in there, make sure "W/vendor" is the first line in "W/.gocfg/gopaths" (this is the default when you run `wgo init` with no additional arguments).

 ####.gocfg/vendor.json####